natydasilva/jitter2D/README.md

 ## To Do list

-- Improve quasi random implemantation
+- Include other extensions: nonparametric instead of Gaussian

-- Work in the pkg documentation and webpage
+- Work in the pkg documentation, webpage,  sticker

 - Experiment to evaluate different methods